 Education and experience

-This position requires a bachelor’s degree in computer science, engineering, design, or a related field.
+- Bachelor’s degree in computer science, engineering, design, or a related field required

 Required skills and qualifications